coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 by their logical name or by their physical filename, hich must end in ``.vo``.
 The corresponding compiled libraries (``.vo`` files) are searched in the path, recursively processing the libraries they depend on.
-The content of all these libraries is then type-checked.
+The content of all these libraries is then type checked.
 The effect of ``coqchk`` is only to return with normal exit code in case of success, and with positive exit code if an error has been found.
 Error messages are not deemed to help the user understand what is wrong.
 In the current version, it does not modify the compiled libraries to mark